marcysko/food-festival/README.md

 Follow the onscreen instructions to install the PWA.

 On your machine, you can find your app in chrome://apps.
-It will have the same icon that we provided in the manifest.json, shown in the following image: